 2) Development Program

-Our Montcrest athletic development program allows any student to participate and be part of a school team.
+Our athletic development program allows any student to participate on a school team.
 Development teams focus on skill development, team play, sportsmanship, and fun.
-Students on a development team will have the opportunity to represent Montcrest in competitive team matches against other Conference of Independent Schools’ Athletic Association (CISAA) schools whenever possible.
+Students on a development team will have the opportunity to represent Montcrest in competitive team matches against other CISAA (Conference of Independent Schools’ Athletic Association) schools whenever possible.
+Due to the level of commitment required, students on a U12 B team may not participate on another team during the season.
+Students on a U10 development team may participate on a second team during the season, due to the low number of scheduled games.

 3) Competitive Team Program

 Montcrest teams compete in a variety of sports against other independent schools within the CISAA.
-Our competitive teams require a high level of commitment from our athletes.
+Our competitive teams require a high level of commitment from our athletes, therefore they are only permitted to play on one team per season.
 The amount of playing time a player receives will depend on the player’s skill, attitude, game experience, and the status of the game (league, exhibition, or playoff).
 Team practices take place two or three times weekly; some starting as early as 7:00 a.m.
 Students must learn to manage their time carefully, remembering that academics always come first.
 It is the expectation that if your child commits to a school team, that they attend all practices, games, and final tournaments.

 Students who do not participate in our competitive team program will have an opportunity to participate in our development and/or intramural program.